You can right-click on the name of any code and choose Properties in the drop-down menu in order to open the Properties window:

 Since the number of characters for a code is limited to 63, longer code designations can be assigned as code aliases.
 For example, they may be exported instead of the code names when using the Smart Publisher.

-Assigning a color to a code
+Changing the color of a code

 A color attribute can be assigned to each code or subcode.
 To do this, right-click on a code and click on one of the default colors in the context menu.
 The icons on the right-hand side of the context menu allow you to define your own colors and list the colors already used in the project.